The case for stories to document a child’s learning journey

 - What’s next?
 (Opportunities and Possibilities)

 In New Zealand this is notice, recognize and respond.
 The story, in a narrative format, often addressed to the child, gives teachers free rein to capture every aspect the event or activity and the ideas therein.
-The “What Learning” (#2) section is the analysis that makes it an assessment.
-And the “Opportunities and Possibilities” (now sometimes in New Zealand called, “How can we stretch this learning?”) is the reflection and planning piece.
+The “What Learning” (#2) section is recognizing the learning, analysis that makes the story a Learning Story.
+And the “Opportunities and Possibilities” (now sometimes in New Zealand called, “How can we stretch this learning?”) is the response, what to do with those insights to extend the learning.

 Because the stories are about their child and about success, they are engaging for parents.
 Plus, they provide learning context in the “What Learning” section that helps parents understand the school’s approach and enables them to provide informed feedback.
 And if the “what’s next?” section includes a question, in most cases the parents will indeed respond thereby contributing to their child’s education.